Volpestyle/y2k-nostalgic-futurism/holo/packages/img2mesh3d/README.md

 ## Three.js consumption

-The job artifacts include a `model.glb` from Meshy, directly renderable in Three.js with `GLTFLoader`.
+The job artifacts include a `model.glb` rendered locally, directly usable in Three.js with `GLTFLoader`.
 The API returns S3 keys; you can generate presigned URLs (helper provided in `img2mesh3d.aws.s3`).

 ---